eudaemonic-one/Lifelong-Learning/Object-Oriented-Programming/cmu-17514/lecture20-concurrency-3.md

   * Waiting thread can wake up without a notify(!)
     * Known as a spurious wakeup

+## Defining Thread-safe Objects

+* Identify variables that represent the object's state
+* Identify invariants that constrain the state variables
+* Establish a policy for maintaining invariants

-## A Toy Example: Read-write Locks
+### A Toy Example: Read-write Locks

 ```java
 @ThreadSafe public class RwLock {